 #13 Robina Lyle is very real, the public health nurse in my elementary school, a character so legendary in my own community’s history that an elementary school is named for her.

 #14 Michael Corbett was someone of my acquaintance in about the 5th or 6th grade.
 He beat the shit out of me during recess until it ceased to be any fun and then moved on to other targets.
 Mike’s real-life story is the stuff of made-for-TV movies.

-#15 Henry “Whitey” Malone is a thinly veiled version of myself.
+#15 Henry “Whitey” Malone is a thinly veiled version of the project’s curator.

 #18 Sandor Szolnay guided the Men’s Department at deBijenkorf.
-Sandor is a hybrid character, a blend of the Hungarian baker I knew in Argo (who came there following the 1956 Hungarian uprising) and the nameless Hungarian tailor at Capper & Capper, when I bought my first suit.
+Sandor is a hybrid character, a blend of the Hungarian baker I knew in Argo (who came there following the 1956 Hungarian uprising) and the nameless Hungarian tailor at Capper & Capper, who adjusted the cut of my first suit.

 #19 Seamus Tierney was the founder of professional theatre in Agincourt.
-If he sounds familiar, you catch on pretty quick.
+If he seems familiar, you catch on pretty quick.

-Other names are likely to be added here as the story develops.
+Others are likely to appear as the story develops.